Mr. Willowby's Christmas Tree: Plot

 The bears engage in their Christmas festivities (The Honeypot Waltz), and eventually notice that the tree is too tall.
 They cut off the top (which once again has the mice in it) and throw it outside.
 The family of mice laugh at all they've been through that evening, only to then be picked up (along with the remnants of the tree) by an owl.

 Meanwhile, back at the manor, Mr. Willowby is piling gifts around the tree, but notices he doesn't hear Baxter anywhere.
 To his great satisfaction, he quickly finds the butler standing in the snow underneath Miss Adelaide's window, listening to her sing.

 The owls set up the tree in their own den, and then engage in an angelic chorus (the mouse family speculates that they never knew owls could be so musical).
 Eventually, they too notice that the tree they have is too tall, and so they cut off the top and throw it (along with the mice) outside.

 The father mouse then raises his axe to cut off a tree from the remnants that have been thrown outside, but then realizes that the tree as it is actually the perfect size for his own home.
 He and the other mice return to the manor.
 But Baxter catches Beverly by the tail, grousing over the possible mouse infestation.
 Fortunately at that moment, Willowby's Christmas Ball is about to begin, and as the guests arrive, he hears Miss Adelaide leaving her room.
 Knowing how she would feel, he releases Beverly and tells her to "Hurry home for Christmas."
 The mice race into their den with the tree, cheering that their Christmas can begin.

 Meanwhile, Mr. Willowby's Christmas party is in full swing.
 Adelaide comes down this time, and begins to dance with Baxter.
 With Mr. Willowby joining their dance for a moment, he turns to gaze upon the tree, and launches into a final rendition of "The Perfect Tree".

-The show ends with the narrarator Kermit The Frog leaving the darkened manor at party's end, wishing the audience Happy Holidays and good night.
+The show ends with the narrator Kermit The Frog leaving the darkened manor at party's end, wishing the audience Happy Holidays and good night.
 As the credits roll, Ned and Beverly begin relating their adventure to their mother while father dozes by the fireplace.